 Scramble Dance Project

-Originally led by Yoshito Ohno, now the workshop is facilitated by Dai Matsuoka and takes place on a regular basis.
-Hosted by Odawara City in Kanagawa, this workshop is for a wide range of people to experience and have fun with creating dance together, including non-experienced, people with disabilities, and children.
+Originally led by Yoshito Ohno, now the workshop is facilitated by Dai Matsuoka and takes place on a regular basis in Odawara City.
+This workshop is for a wide range of people to experience and have fun with creating dance together, including non-experienced, people with disabilities, children and the elderly.

 Dai Matsuoka’s solo work in Akira Miyanaga’s projection image for KAAT Exhibition 2017.